nfdi4plants/nfdi4plants.knowledgebase/src/docs/guides/ARC-enablingPlatforms.md

 Different people are involved in the projects passing your platform.
 From team members to internal and external collaboration partners (collaborators).
 This makes it sometimes hard to keep track of who contributed how, what, when, why and to manage who needs access to which data.

-- The [DataHUB](./../implementation/DataHub.html) facilitates access management across institute boarders.
+- The [DataHUB](./../implementation/DataHub.html) facilitates access management across institute boarders
 - ARCs document [changes and contributions](./../fundamentals/VersionControlGit.html)
 - The [ISA metadata model](./isa_FileTypes.html) allows to associate contributors with investigations and studies.
-List your team members to ensure proper credit for their contributions.
+List your team members to ensure proper credit for their contributions

 ### Routine computations